 Typically, these inclusions include clouds, needles, internal graining or pinpoints that are very difficult to be seen under 10X magnification even to a skilled gemologist.
 So, unless you have a pair of super bionic eyes, there is NO way your naked eyes can pick these inclusions up from a face up view.

-Here’s an emerald cut diamond with the same clarity grade…
+Here’s a well cut emerald cut diamond with a VVS1 clarity grade…

 Well, that really depends on your own preferences.
 For some people, the VVS1 grade is very desirable as they are near-perfect diamonds.
 For most people, a VVS1 diamond is often considered overkill for consumer jewelry.
 As a matter of fact, most diamonds above a VS2 clarity rating won’t have inclusions visible to the naked eye and can look just as good as one in the premium range.